glowseeker/HotCorners/README.md

 # Hot Corners

-Hot Corners is a small Python script that allows you to define custom actions triggered by moving the mouse cursor to specific corners of the screen.
+Hot Corners is a small Python script that allows you to execute hotkeys triggered by moving the mouse cursor to specific corners of the screen.

 ## Features

-- Define custom actions for each corner of the screen
-- Customize the delay before triggering an action
+- Currently two hotkeys (bottom corners: show desktop, top corners: previous window)
 - Start and stop the hot corners detection
+- Minimizes to tray

 ## Prerequisites